“Creativity requires the courage to let go of certainties.” (Erich Fromm)

 “This pioneering course provides deep personal development and a wonderful opportunity to better care for people and planet.”
 Dr William Bloom

 Join this pioneering course, the first Spirituality and Health qualification to be on the Ofqual register.
 You will be in a group of warm-hearted and open-minded peers in an immersive and inspirational experience in six modules over 10 months.
 Busy professionals will be able to complete the course requirements during the residential sessions.
 Entry is by application.
-For more information, click here.
+For more information on this course, click here.

 Hawkwood College offers a full programme of courses in the the arts, crafts, spirituality, ecology and much more.
-For more information visit www.hawkwoodcollege.co.uk or call 01453-759034
+For more information on all courses and on the facility (also available as venue hire) visit www.hawkwoodcollege.co.uk .
+Free brochure available – write firstname.lastname@example.org or call 01453-759034

 The Healing Voice

 of spiritual awareness through sound

 near Glastonbury, Somerset

 Learn ancient Mongolian overtone chanting, a magical meditative vocal technique.
 Explore the healing and transformative power of your voice, vocal yogas, purifications, mantra and sacred chants.

 For more information and for dates of further Healing Voice courses, go to http://www.healingvoice.com/

 “If you liberate the voice, you liberate the human being.”